Briefgarde/codePetzi/README.md

         - The URL for the webhook catcher
             - If you use the base Firebase, it is https://us-central1-codepetzi.cloudfunctions.net/webhook/webhookTestCatching
         - The secret code
-            - The base secret is "queenQuarter".
+            - The base secret is "queenQuartet".
 Note the minuscule at the start.
         - The number of time you'd like the POST call to be made.
 4. This website very simply display a counter for every message it receive while it is active.
 It is not intented to display any more advanced statistics.